alwynwong/SonarIntegration/README.md

 [
-    'Create and publish custom Chrome',
+    "Create and publish custom Chrome",
-    'Licensed under the Apache License',
+    "Licensed under the Apache License",
-    'The License for the specific language governing permissions', ]
+    "The License for the specific language governing permissions" ]